Plant of the Month: February

 Orchids can bloom for three months, making them a great value houseplant.
 They are easy to care for, once you know the basics.
 Orchids come from a humid environment, but they can tolerate a cool spot, so long as you keep them away from cold draughts.
 They mostly like bright natural light.
 Avoiding positioning them in direct sun, which can scorch the leaves.

-Water or mist them weekly.
-If watering, leave for half an hour in a bowl of water before draining it away so the orchid doesn’t sit in water.
-They prefer rainwater or boiled water from the kettle that is tepid.
+Water your orchid every seven to ten days.
+Leave it for half an hour in a bowl of water before draining it away, so the orchid doesn’t sit in water.
+They suffer for being over-watered.

-The moth orchid, or Phalaenopsis, along with the Cymbidium are two of the easiest orchids to grow.
-Their flowers can last for months.
-There are also fragrant varieties of orchid.
+The moth orchid, or Phalaenopsis, and the Cymbidium are two of the easiest to look after.
+Their flowers can last for months and they come in a variety of shades to suit all colour schemes.
+There are also fragrant varieties.

-If you want your orchid to last more than one season, feed it with a balanced orchid fertiliser.
-Apply it every third watering in spring and switch to a high potassium orchid fertiliser in summer.
-In winter feed only occasionally, using half-strength general liquid fertiliser.
-Orchids don’t really go dormant.
-When not full of buds and blooms, they’re building up the energy to put out more blooms for the next cycle.
+When orchids are not on bud or blooming, they’re building up the energy for another cycle of blooms.
+If you want yours to last more than one season, feed it with a balanced orchid fertiliser.
+Apply it every third watering in spring and then switch to a high potassium orchid fertiliser in summer.
+In winter, feed occasionally, using half-strength general liquid fertiliser.

 There is buy one, get one free on selected orchids at Garsons in February, so treat yourself or someone special to a late winter boost.
 You’ll find a lovely selection in the houseplant section, with a beautiful range of pots to show them to their best advantage.